Key Takeaways

 Core principles, variables, and units

-Most consolidation problems come down to four questions: how compressible is the soil, how far does water need to drain, how fast can it drain, and what stress increase is actually reaching the compressible layer?
+Most consolidation problems come down to four questions: how compressible is the soil, how far does water need to drain, how fast can it drain, and what stress increase actually reaches the compressible layer?
 If any one of those is misunderstood, the predicted settlement history can be badly wrong even when the math looks clean.

 Key variables and what they mean in practice

 - \( C_c \) Compression index, dimensionless.
-Used to estimate virgin compression of normally consolidated clay on the e-log \( \sigma’ \) curve.
+Used to estimate virgin compression of normally consolidated clay on the \( e \)-log \( \sigma’ \) curve.

 Before calculating anything, define whether the project is controlled by total settlement, differential settlement, time to reach a target settlement, or all three.
 That single choice changes the whole design conversation.